greenm01/vb4x/docs/vb4x_specs.md

 Armies garrison your colonies and eradicate invaders.
 Their orders are to take no prisoners and protect the colony at all cost.

-## 2\.5 Asset Construction, Repair, and Tech Upgrades

-Asset construction, repair, and tech upgrades are performed at planetary and orbital shipyards.
-Construction capacity at the yard is limited by the colony's total production capacity value, regardless of PP in the House's treasury.

-Military ships may be upgraded with weapons tech unless otherwise specified.
-Ground units and planetary shields may not.

-Orbital shipyards stationed in uninhabited gas systems are limited by the mining capacity of the system.
+## 2.5 Asset Construction & Repair

+Construction (and repair) of House assets is accomplished planetside or in orbit, with restrictions.

-The number of turns required to construct an asset, unless otherwise specified, is equal to the PC times 0.5 (rounded down).
-Assets remain docked in the shipyard through the construction period.
-If the yard is destroyed, the uncomissioned assets are destroyed along with the PP invested.
+The number of turns required to newly construct an asset, unless otherwise specified, is equal to the PC times 0.5 (rounded down).
+Assets remain decomissioned through the activity period.

-The act of raising Armies and Space Marines, building Ground Betteries, and installing Planetary Shields does not require a shipyard.
+### 2.5.1 Planetside Construction

+The construction capacity of a system is equal to its colony's gross output (current productivity multiplied by mining potential).

+Ground units and fighter squadrons are produced via colony industry, distributed across the surface or in underground factories.

+Each turn, the maximum number of units under construction planetside is equal to the colony census.
+Larger population colonies are able to produce faster.

+Ships (excluding fighter squadrons) constructed planetside incur a 100% PC increase due to the added cost of orbital launch, and require a spaceport to commission.

+### 2.5.2 Planetside Repair

+Ground units and fighter squadrons are repaired and refitted planetside.

+TODO: discuss production capacity.

+### 2.5.3 Orbital Construction

+Shipyard construction of a ship in orbit is the standard method of commissioning a vessel, and incurs no penalty.

+TODO: discuss production capacity.

+### 2.5.4 Orbital Repair

+Ship repairs require a shipyard.
+The cost of repair equals one quarter (25%) of the unit's PC.

+Example: A player wishes to repair a crippled tech-level III Cruiser.
+The cost is 7 * 0.5 = 3.5 PP.

+The logistics of repairing a ship planetside and returning it to orbit make it ecoconomically infeasable.
+Ships may be scrapped at a colony without restriction and earn 50% of the original PC back to the House treasury.

+TODO: discuss production capacity.

 # 3\.0 Turn Sequence